Introduction and Exclusive Explanation of OSPF Operation

 Router1 compares the received information with the information it has in its LSDB.
 If the DBD packet has a more current link-state entry, the router transitions to the Loading state.
 For example, in Figure 6, Router1 sends an LSR about network 192.168.20.0 to Router2 and Router2 reply with the complete information about 192.168.20.0 in an LSU packet.

 On reception of LSU, Router1 sends an LSAck.
 Router1 then adds the new link-state entries into its LSDB.
-When all LSRs fulfilled for a particular router, the adjacent routers considered as synchronized and in a full state.
+When all LSRs are fulfilled for a particular router, the adjacent routers are considered synchronized and in a full state.

-if the neighbouring routers continue receiving Hello packets, the network in the transmitted LSAs stays in the topology database.
-After the topological databases get synchronized, Link-state updates have sent only to neighbours when:
+If the neighboring routers continue receiving Hello packets, the network in the transmitted LSAs will stay in the topology database.
+After the topological databases get synchronized, Link-state updates are sent only to neighbors when:

 - A change is apparent